There is no expiration date on weight loss. At least, that’s what the experts over at SparkPeople believe.

 Promoting a Safe, Healthy Way of Eating

-The SparkPeople diet plan does not support the use of fad diets, starvation diets, diet pills, weight loss supplements, or the elimination of any one or more food group(s).
+The SparkPeople weight loss plan does not support the use of fad diets, starvation diets, diet pills, weight loss supplements, or the elimination of any one or more food group(s).
 The diet also does not promise or encourage the loss of more than 2 pounds per week while in process of following the guidelines.

 All Foods Allowed

-Food tracking, journaling, and calorie counting are all recommended SparkPeople practices for encouraging people to lose weight by self-monitoring their calorie and food intake throughout the day.
+Food tracking, journaling, and calorie counting are all recommended SparkPeople review practices for encouraging people to lose weight by self-monitoring their calorie and food intake throughout the day.

 All Kinds of Exercise